Quuxplusone/hexx/WALKTHRU.md

 Run south.
 Make sure your antimage is holding.
 At (5), make sure your antimage is holding, and switch to your combat spells.
 Open the wooden door with a common key.
 Kill four monsters.
-Collect Deathbringer.
-(This room is relatively safe from arcbolts.)
+(This room is safe from arcbolts.
+Close the door if it makes you feel safer.)
+(Collect Deathbringer.)
 Switch back to antimage.
 Cast antimage.
+Leave the room and run back across the plate to your hideout (3).

+Optional digression:
+- Run across the plate and north to (6).
+- Open the wooden door with a common key.
+Kill the demon.
+- (This room is safe from arcbolts.
+Close the door if it makes you feel safer.)
+- (Collect a war shield.)
+- Switch back to antimage.
+Cast antimage.

 Equip the gold key.
-Leave the room and follow the right wall.
-At (6), open the grated door with the gold key.
+Run south to the door at (8).
 All your spells will fizzle everywhere in this area.
-Run down the hall to meet the orc out of range of the arc bolts, if possible.
+It is imperative that you get through the door and close it as soon as possible!
+At (8), open the grated door with the gold key.
+Go through.
+Close the door.
+Kill the orc.
-Kill the orc, or run around it.
-Collect the serpent key (7).
+Collect the serpent key (and elf bow, 10 hail of doom).
-Click the green button (7).
 The sign says, "NORTHWARD YOU MUST TRAVEL TO CAGE THE ARC".

-...At this point I gave up and hacked my way to the upper left-hand corner...
+Click the green button to open the door in the northeast corner of the map.
+Return to the grated door, which you had closed earlier.
+Cast antimage.
+It will probably fizzle anyway.
+Hug the right wall and run north.
+Go through the now-open grated door.
+Click the green button to cause an obelisk to appear in front of the arc-bolt machine in the northwest corner of the map.
+The level is now safe!

+Go to the northwest corner of the map.
+(Collect a scroll of antimage.)
 Open the grated door with the serpent key.
 Kill the orc.
 (Collect a biscuit.)
 Ascend.
 (Collect a scroll of wizeye.)
 Open the wooden door.
 Open the dragon door.